 As the name suggests, this essay provides a description of an object, an experience, a person, an emotion, a place, or a situation.
 Using illustrative words, the writer makes the reader feel, see, or hear what is being described.
-Descriptive essay writing involves less research effort as compared to other types of academic writing assignments.
+Descriptive essay writing involves less research effort than other types of academic writing assignments.
 It is an opportunity for the writer to put their creativity to work to bring any topic to life.
-It is also a pretty open task that doesn’t have a lot of rules to be followed.
+It is also a pretty open task that does not have many rules to follow.
 When assigned such a task, students are usually required to describe an experience, person, feeling, place, object, or situation.

 A descriptive essay can be an easy task to complete.
-However, for someone who hasn’t mastered the art of descriptive writing, coming up with a good essay can be an uphill task.
+However, for someone who has not mastered the art of descriptive writing, coming up with a good essay can be an uphill task.
 Luckily, this guide provides enough resources to help you learn how to write a descriptive essay.

 Let us look at the structure of a good descriptive essay.